 And rear view, to scale:

 As you can see, the designs are very different overall.
 The Zfc has many more dials along the top of the camera, while the Z50 has Nikon’s usual Z-series control layout (though a less advanced version than on some Z cameras, with no AF-On button or joystick).
-The Nikon Zfc doesn’t have a built-in grip, which may make it uncomfortable for using heavy lenses for long periods of time, but Nikon has said that an optional grip attachment will be available when the camera ships at the end of July.
+The Nikon Zfc doesn’t have a built-in grip, which may make it uncomfortable for using heavy lenses for long periods of time, although there are some aftermarket grips available that can solve the problem.

 Despite the surface differences, the two cameras have nearly the same specifications.
 Here’s how they compare: